 Duran and Gunning at Oxford described a method for orthotopic (subcoronary) implantation of an aortic homograft valve in 19624 and in 1962 both Donald Ross in London,5 and Sir Brian Barratt-Boyes in Auckland,6 did this successfully in humans.

 Initially, homograft aortic valves were implanted shortly after collection.7 This impractical method was rapidly supplanted by techniques to sterilize and preserve the valve for later use.
-Early methods employed beta-propiolactone6,8 or 0.02% chlorhexidine,9 followed by ethylene oxide or radiation exposure.10 Some were preserved by freeze-drying.6,10 Recognizing that the incidence of valve rupture was high in chemically treated valves, Barratt-Boyes introduced antibiotic sterilization of homografts in 1968.11 Cryopreservation of allografts was introduced in 1975 by O’Brien and continues to be the predominant method.12,13 Experimental use of autologous valve transplantation began in 1961 when Lower and colleagues at Stanford transposed the autologous pulmonic valve to the mitral position in dogs14 and shortly thereafter to the aortic position.13 Donald Ross applied this to humans, reporting in 1967 clinical experience replacing either the aortic or the mitral valve with a pulmonary autograft.14 Nearly 20 years later the autograft was finally done in America by Elkins and Stelzer.15 The operation came to be known as the ...
+Early methods employed beta-propiolactone6,8 or 0.02% chlorhexidine,9 followed by ethylene oxide or radiation exposure.10 Some were preserved by freeze-drying.6,10 Recognizing that the incidence of valve rupture was high in chemically treated valves, Barratt-Boyes introduced antibiotic sterilization of homografts in 1968.11 Cryopreservation of allografts was introduced in 1975 by O’Brien and continues to be the predominant method.12,13 Experimental use of autologous valve transplantation began in 1961 when Lower and colleagues at Stanford transposed the autologous pulmonic valve to the mitral position in dogs14 and shortly thereafter to the aortic position.13 Donald Ross applied this to humans, reporting in 1967 clinical experience replacing either the aortic or the mitral valve with a pulmonary autograft.14 Nearly 20 years later the autograft was finally done in America by Elkins and Stelzer.15 The operation came to be known ...